 “The project has helped to improve school attendance for our girl students, and has even encouraged more girls to resume classes after dropping out”

-Having been involved with the GATEWAY project for two years now, the women at Chitiwiri have a vision of reaching out to the whole community with the programme by producing even more packs and selling the excess to other girls and women who are not in school.
+Having been involved with the GATEWAY project for some time now, the women at Chitiwiri have a vision of reaching out to the whole community with the programme by producing even more packs and selling the excess to other girls and women who are not in school.
 The idea came with the aim of raising money to use when students are in need of school materials.